 Q: Are there any countries where this course isn’t available?

 A: Yes.
 The course videos are hosted on Vimeo, which censors in some countries have blocked.
 As of now, I believe that Vimeo is blocked in Turkey and Indonesia (and, sometimes, India).
 Please go to www.vimeo.com to see if it the site is accessible in your country.

-Q: Why is the class only available for a month?
+Q: Why is the class only available for six weeks?
 What if I want lifetime access to it?

-A: Even though this is an online class, I spend a lot of time responding to students’ questions, troubleshooting their printing problems, and generally providing feedback during the class.
+A: Even though this is an online class, I will spend time during our video conferences responding to students’ questions, troubleshooting their printing problems, and generally providing feedback.
 I can’t sustain this level of attention year-round, because I work on other projects throughout the year.
 Also, in my experience, the more time people have to complete a course or a task, the less likely they are to complete the course at all.
 Having a specific period of time for the course sets a deadline for students, encouraging them to complete lessons in a timely manner.

 Q: What tools and materials will I need for the course?

 A: I will send out a comprehensive materials list after you register for the class, but you must already have, or be able to acquire, the following materials:

 - A linocutting tool (a few examples here*)

 - A soft carving medium, such as Moo Carve, Soft-Kut, EZ-Cut, or Speedy-Cut.
 Since this is an introductory course, and because we will not be working with oil-based inks, we will not be working with linoleum or wood, and my lessons will be focused on tools and techniques for soft carving media only.
 I also ask that you not carve a block larger than 4×6″ for your first print in this class.